 Our training program aims to promote knowledge and skills utilising evidence based expertise developed on a foundation of advancing consumer-informed best practice.

 As a specialist service, Forensicare trainers include some of the most highly regarded and experienced clinicians and researchers in the field of forensic mental health.
 Our current program will be of interest to a wide cross section of individuals and organisations including Area Mental Health Services, Non-government organisations, the legal, medical and allied health professions, and Universities.
-Take a look at our upcoming courses below or download our 2017 Autumn Winter Program flyer.
+Take a look at our upcoming courses below or download our 2017 Spring Summer Program flyer.

 Cost: $165 incl.
 GST